Fallen Leaves (song): Music video

 The music video for the single was released in Canada on November 27, 2006 and worldwide the following week.
-The video, directed by Dean Karr, begins with a chicken on an engine of a car with Billy Talent in it,(also Ian's guitar's nickname-the "striped rooster").
-The band rides through several orange falling leaves and arrive at a dinner party full of monsters and goblins.
+The video, directed by Dean Karr, begins with a chicken on an engine of a car with Billy Talent in it, (also Ian's guitar's nickname-the "striped rooster").
+The band rides through several orange falling leaves and arrive at a dinner party full of strange unspecified creatures.
+At one point, Billy Talent walks through a dark forest and finds a pool with a woman inside of it; the woman wakes up in the water and starts to panic.
 One of the monsters ask the band to play and they obey, playing their song "Fallen Leaves" in front of the crowd.
-At one point, Billy Talent walks through a dark forest and finds a pool with a woman inside of it; the woman wakes up in the water and starts to panic.
+Afterwards, Billy Talent exits through a door as the creatures applaud them for their performance.

 The video was directed by Dean Karr and Ian D'Sa.
-The video also reached the number 1 spot at the MuchMusic Countdown on February 23.
+The video also reached the number 1 spot at the MuchMusic Countdown on February 23, 2008.
 It would eventually go on to win the MuchMusic Video Award for Best Video and the MuchMusic Video Award for Best Rock Video that same year.